castrojo/castrojo.github.io/_drafts/_posts/is-a-stateless-home-server-possible.md

 This has been working for me up to this point.
 As with anything involving third party packaging, this is a hot mess.

-For Unifi you need either an external Mongo repo(!) and/or a OpenJDK PPA(!) to get it to work, and even then, [ouch](https://community.ubnt.com/t5/UniFi-Video/Latest-kernel-update-for-Debian-8-9-and-Ubuntu-16-04-breaking/td-p/1968120).
+For Unifi you need either an external Mongo repo(!) and/or a OpenJDK PPA(!) to get it to work.

 Pi hole wants me to pipe a script to bash, and Plex just publishes one off debs with no repository, making that update a hassle.